rabits/vk-backup/README.md

 VK-Backup
 =========

-Project created to backup data from vk.com on your storage.
+This script can backup data from vk.com onto your storage.
+It will create backup directory, fill it by data and update it in next run time.

+Usage: run script with --help to see available options.

 Features:
 ---------
+* Download known users & friends
-* Can download and store (update) json with your dialogs
+* Download dialogs
+* Download chats
+* Download attachments media

 TODO:
 -----
-* Download chats
-* Download friends
-* Download user info
 * Download wall
 * Download groups
 * Download photos, audio, video
-* Download attachments (photos, audio, video)
 * Advanced configuration

 Requirements: